foysalhossain12/Steganography-_CTF/README.md

 ##### zsteg can be installed by using ruby with the command:
                                                            gem install zsteg

 ### Command :

               zsteg image.png

-### Diit-1.5.jar :
+### Stegoveritas :
-diit-1.5.jar is so important tools for CTF contest .
-When all process fail to solve steganograhy challenge it come .
-It use algorithm for extract data from image file

-#### Command :
-              java -jar diit-1.5.jar
+Personally this is one of my favorite image stego tools.
+It supports just about every image file, and is able to extract all types of data from it.
+It is an incredibly useful tool if you don't know exactly what you're looking for, as it has a myriad of built in tests to extract any and all data.

+### Note: Stegoveritas has other features as well such as color correcting images

+##### Stegoveritas can be installed by running these two commands:

+                                                            sudo pip3 install stegoveritas

+                                                            stegoveritas_install_deps

 ### Stegsolver :
 stegsolver is another important tools for ctf .
 It change color combination and expose data from image .

 #### Command :
               java -jar  stegsolver

 Then , Choose target image and change color combination .
 If color changes system don't expose data you must click on  analyse button then choose option one by one .

 #### Note : You can combine two magic image for getting information uing stegsolver

+### Diit-1.5.jar :
+diit-1.5.jar is so important tools for CTF contest .
+When all process fail to solve steganograhy challenge it come .
+It use algorithm for extract data from image file

+#### Command :
+              java -jar diit-1.5.jar

 ### Magic eye solver:
      magic eye solver is onle tools which is similar tools like stegsolver .It is mainly use for magic image .